johnathanchiu/jpeg-compressor/README.md

 transfer JPEG files quicker and using less bandwidth.
 The compressed JPEG is also compatible with all OS.
 Disclaimer: compressed JPEG file contains NO metadata.
 You can delete the original file at your own discretion.

+6.28

+You can run compression and decompression on entire folders.
+Use compressfolder.py and decompressfolder.py.

 # Setup

 Check dependencies at bottom of README